Achilles tendon connects the calf muscle to the heel bone. It lets you rise up on

 jumping.
 Middle-aged adults are especially likely to get this kind of

 Symptoms of Achilles tendinopathy include swelling in the ankle area and mild or severe pain.
 The pain

 may come on gradually or may only occur when you walk or run.
 You may have less

 strength and range of movement in the ankle.

-Achilles tendon may cause a sudden, sharp pain.
+Symptoms of an Achilles tendon rupture may include a sudden, sharp pain.
 Most people feel or hear a pop

 at the same time.
-Swelling and bruising may occur, and you may not be able to
+Swelling and bruising may occur.
+You may not be able to

 point your foot down or stand on your toes.

 doctor can tell if you have an Achilles tendon problem by asking questions